Bharata (Mahabharata)

-Bharata (भरत) is a legendary king featured in Hindu literature.
-He is a member of the Chandravamsha dynasty, and becomes the Chakravarti (universal monarch).
-He is regarded to be the ancestor of the Pandavas, the Kauravas, Brihadhrata, and Jarasandha.
-The Bhāratas, a prominent historical tribe mentioned in the Rigveda, are regarded in Hinduism to be the descendants of Bharata.
+Bharata (भरत) is a legendary emperor featured in Hindu literature.
+He is a member of the Chandravamsha dynasty, and becomes the Chakravarti (Chakra possessing emperor).
+He is regarded to be the ancestor of the Pandavas, the Kauravas, Brihadratha and Jarasandha.

 The legend of Bharata is featured in the Adi Parva of the Mahabharata, where he is mentioned as the son of Dushyanta and Shakuntala.
 The story of his parents and his birth is related in Kalidasa's famous play, Abhijñānashākuntala.
+He is a descendant of rajarshi Vishvamitra.

-According to popular tradition, Bhārata, the traditional name of the Indian subcontinent, is named after Bharata.
+According to popular tradition, Bhārata, one of the traditional names of the Indian subcontinent, is named after Bharata.